Museo Nacional de Antropología, Arqueología e Historía del Perú

 A lauded folklórica show near Plaza Bolognesi downtown, in an enormous venue.

 A cheap and fast spot serving traditional dishes, including a surprisingly well-rendered lomo saltado (beef stir-fry with potatoes,...

-An 18th-century viceroy’s mansion houses this museum, which has one of the largest, best-presented displays of ceramics in Lima.
-Founded by Rafael Larco Hoyle in 1926, a dedicated collector and cataloguer of all things pre-Columbian, the collection is said to include more than 50,000 pots, with ceramic works from the Cupisnique, Chimú, Chancay, Nazca and Inca cultures, but the highlight is the sublime Moche portrait vessels, presented in simple, dramatically lit cases.
-Equally astonishing is a Wari weaving in one of the rear galleries that contains 398 threads to the linear inch – a record.
+In an 18th-century viceroy’s mansion, this museum offers one of the largest, best-presented displays of ceramics in Lima.
+Founded by pre-Columbian collector Rafael Larco Hoyle in 1926, the collection includes over 50,000 pots, with ceramic works from the Cupisnique, Chimú, Chancay, Nazca and Inca cultures.
+Highlights include the sublime Moche portrait vessels, presented in simple, dramatically lit cases, and a Wari weaving in one of the rear galleries that contains 398 threads to the linear inch – a record.

 The highly recommended on-site Café del Museo faces a private garden draped in bougainvillea and is a perfect spot for ceviche.